 Programs are current as of July 2017.
 Please confirm program eligibility with the college before enrolling.

-For this, and any other aid, you will need to complete the Free Application for Federal Student Aid (FAFSA).
+To receive the Reconnect Grant, and to receive any other financial aid, you will need to complete the Free Application for Federal Student Aid (FAFSA).
 This ensures that you will receive all the federal and state aid you will qualify for.
 Contact your local community college or Tennessee Reconnect Community if you need assistance with the FAFSA.
-The Reconnect Grant is a last dollar scholarship, so it funds the remaining tuition after gift aid is applied to your account.
+The Reconnect Grant is a last dollar grant, so it funds the remaining tuition after gift aid is applied to your account.
 For purposes of the Reconnect Grant, gift aid is defined as the Federal Pell Grant, the Tennessee Student Assistance Award (TSAA), and lottery-funded programs.*

 *Students who receive the Reconnect Grant are financially responsible for books and supplies.